sanko00098797/splitwise.nvim/README.md

 - Q: Will it interfere with my `splitright`/`splitbelow` settings?
   - A: No. The plugin uses explicit `leftabove/rightbelow/aboveleft/belowright` so new windows always appear on the travel side.

+## Alternatives

+Check out [smart-splits.nvim](https://github.com/mrjones2014/smart-splits.nvim) for a different take on the same idea, particularly if you want Tmux integration.
+Splitwise (this plugin) is focused purely on Neovim windows, and combines splitting and resizing in the same motions/keys for simplicity and fewer total keybindings.

 ## Tips

 - Consider mapping the functions in terminal-mode or visual-mode to taste if you frequently move around while in those modes.